MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-power-platform-apps.md

 - NOCSH
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to approve your custom apps that are submitted using the Teams App Submission API in Microsoft Teams.
+description: Learn how to manage access to Power Platform apps in the Microsoft Teams admin center.
 ---

 # Manage Power Platform apps in the Microsoft Teams admin center